tsanhan/dotnet-dating-app/README.md

-adding some styling to the cards:
+Adding animated buttons:

-zoom a bit on hover.
+we need button interaction: view profile, like and messages

-go to member-card.component.css
+go to member-card.component.html

-up next: Adding animated buttons
+up next: Using an interceptor to send the token (not like what we did in the member service)